kaiforsyth-git/3D-printed-gearbox/README.md

 # Five-Speed 3D-Printed Gearbox

-A functional constant-mesh gearbox with five forward gears and reverse, designed in SolidWorks and manufactured primarily using FDM 3D printing.
+A functional constant-mesh gearbox with five forward gears and reverse, designed in SolidWorks and manufactured primarily using 3D printing.

 ## Project Details